AlibabaCloudDocs/ros/intl.en-US/Resource Types/ENS/ALIYUN::ENS::Instance.md

   "Parameters": {
     "AutoRenewPeriod": {
       "Type": "Number",
-      "Description": "The time period of auto renew. it will take effect.It could be 1, 2, 3, 6, 12.
+      "Description": "The time period of auto renew. it will take effect.
+It could be 1, 2, 3, 6, 12.
 Default value is 1."
     },
     "KeyPairName": {
       "Type": "String",